Aldrin's Procedure on

 Aldrin is casually hanging out with Pastor Wenzyl as they get to know each other.
 He's excited to be at the hospital but got even more ecstatic when he found out that we have legos!
 "I love to build things," Aldrin says.
 While Aldrin stays at the hospital and as he goes into the OR tomorrow, we want to build a team of prayerful people to lift him up as he has a major surgery first thing in the morning!
 Please join us as we pray for Aldrin!

 Send a Message to Aldrin

-We'll deliver your message to Aldrin at his hospital bed.
+We'll deliver your message to Aldrin as soon as we see him.